-The MUI brings together graduate students to study a variety of issues.
+The Manchester Urban Institute (MUI) brings together taught master's and postgraduate research students to study a variety of issues.

-Graduate students can study issues such as climate change, cosmopolitanism, design, encounters, finance, governance, housing, informality, migration, planning, politics, resilience, and transport.
+Our students study issues such as climate change, cosmopolitanism, design, encounters, finance, governance, housing, informality, migration, planning, politics, resilience, and transport.

-By bringing together anthropologists, architects, economists, educationalists, engineers, geographers, historians, linguists, medics, sociologists and many more disciplines, we offer graduate students the opportunity to work with people they might not otherwise meet.
+By bringing together anthropologists, architects, economists, educationalists, engineers, geographers, historians, linguists, medics, sociologists, and many more disciplines, we offer our students the opportunity to work with people they might not otherwise meet.